DongzeHE/scpca-docs/docs/faq.md

 ```

 A full description of the contents of the `AnnData` object can be found in the section on {ref}`Components of an AnnData object <sce_file_contents:Components of an anndata object>`.
-For more information on working with the RDS files, see {ref}`Getting started with an ScPCA dataset <getting_started:Getting started with an scpca dataset>`.
+For more information on working with the HDF5 files, see {ref}`Getting started with an ScPCA dataset <getting_started:Getting started with an scpca dataset>`.

 ## What is the difference between samples and libraries?